mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ## Running the Web App

 You can now use `npm run web:start`/`yarn web:start` to spin-up the development environment of your web app and `npm run web:build`/`yarn web:build` to create a production build.
+The default configuration of Create React App already aliases all `react-native` imports to `react-native-web` by default, so you won't have to worry about manually having to swap them based on the target platform.

 That said, unless you're extremely lucky, you won't be able to run your React Native app on the web on the first try.